 Guest Artists: Oberih Ukrainian Choir

 WinterSing! is Dead of Winter’s annual free community concert.
-This year, we are celebrating the Ukrainians of Winnipeg, both long-standing and newcomers.
-Come to hear stories, enjoy the exceptional beauty of Ukrainian Christmas music and exercise your own vocal chords with well-known carols.
+This year, we are celebrating the Ukrainians of Winnipeg, both long-standing and newcomers, with Manitoba Ukrainian Choir, Oberih.
+Come to hear stories, enjoy the exceptional beauty of this music, well-known carols, and sing-a-long surprises galore!

 Be sure to secure your FREE tickets through the link below and bring your family and your vocal chords to this extraordinary experience created by curator/conductor, Vic Pankratz!